swiftlang/swift-evolution/proposals/NNNN-autoreleasepool-signature.md

-and pointed out that `@autoreleasepool` *is* a statement in Objective-C, while Jordan Rose found this case [more like `withCString`, or `withUnsafeMutablePointer`](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160328/013698.html), where having them return a value yeilds nice simplifications and avoids optional `var`s.
+and pointed out that `@autoreleasepool` *is* a statement in Objective-C, while Jordan Rose found this case [more like `withCString`, or `withUnsafeMutablePointer`](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160328/013698.html), where having them return a value yields nice simplifications and avoids optional `var`s.

 I also explored whether third-party code could wrap `autoreleasepool` themselves